0xmoei/union-testnet/README.md

 #

+I will add more routes and networks

+#

 ## This script is specifically designed for stress testing one of the top zk-interoperability protocols, and it serves no other purpose